 - Make an initial determination regarding the disappearance category.

 - Obtain detailed descriptions of the missing student, abductor, vehicles and circumstances.

-- Obtain his or her student identification, campus account and social security numbers.
+- Obtain the student’s identification, campus account, and social security numbers.

-- Obtain locations of his or her residences, places frequented and employment.
+- Obtain locations of residences, places frequented, and employment.

 - Obtain information about automobiles registered to or used by the student.

 - Obtain information about parents/family members, romantic interests, roommate(s), and friends/acquaintances.